watsonpaul80/tipping_monster/Docs/model_storage.md

 # Model Storage

-The repository no longer contains the large trained XGBoost model binaries.
-Each production model is saved as a tarball and uploaded to the `tipping-monster` S3 bucket under the `models/` prefix during training.
-A lightweight `tipping-monster-xgb-model.bst` is included in the repository root purely for tests and CI checks.
-Large training models remain stored on S3 and are downloaded on demand during inference or evaluation.
+The repository no longer stores the full XGBoost model binaries.
+Only a lightweight `tipping-monster-xgb-model.bst` is kept in the repository for unit tests and CI checks.
+All full training models are saved as tarballs and uploaded to the `tipping-monster` S3 bucket under the `models/` prefix.
+These full models remain on S3 and are downloaded on demand during inference or evaluation.

 To fetch the latest model manually: